top of page

 Individual and couple sessions typically last 45-50 minutes.

-I would encourage you to be on time and arrange your schedule so that we will be able to get the most out of your session without the stress of schedule conflicts.
+We would encourage you to be on time and arrange your schedule so that we will be able to get the most out of your session without the stress of schedule conflicts.
 This will allow you to give yourself the space needed to pursue your goals.

-Do I accept insurance?
+Does Wellspring accept insurance?

 First of all, seeing a provider that accepts your insurance can be beneficial, as the insurance company may cover a portion of the fee.
 Of course, your copay may vary with different insurance plans as many cover a differing range of mental health benefits.
 This can be helpful, as therapy is often expensive.